sonargraph/sonar-sonargraph-integration/README.md

 A detailed description of the capabilities and configuration can be found here: <a href="http://eclipse.hello2morrow.com/doc/build/content/sonarqube_integration.html">http://eclipse.hello2morrow.com/doc/build/content/sonarqube_integration.html</a>

+Since plugin version 2.0, individual SonarQube rules are created for each Sonargraph issue type.
+If you have created custom issues via Scripts (check out <a href="http://blog.hello2morrow.com/2015/04/dead-code-detection">http://blog.hello2morrow.com/2015/04/dead-code-detection/</a> for an example), export the metric meta-data once those issues have been detected.

 ## Getting Started ##
 1. Download the latest SonarQube version.
 2. Download the latest Sonargraph plugin and copy it into &lt;sonarqube-inst&gt;/extensions/plugins (or use the Update Center, once it is available there).
 3. Start the SonarQube server.
 4. Change the current quality profile or create a new one that include at least one of the "Sonargraph Integration" rules.
 Assign your project to this profile.
 5. Change the dashboard configuration to include the "Sonargraph Integration" widgets.
-   NOTE: Project dashboards have been dropped since SonarQube version 6.1.
+   **NOTE: Project dashboards have been dropped since SonarQube version 6.1.**
 6. For the full functionality of Sonargraph, you need an "Architect" license.
 If you don't have one, just register on our <a href="">hello2morrow web site</a> and request a trial license.
    Alternatively, use a free Sonargraph Explorer license with reduced feature set (no architecture checks, no scripts execution, etc.)
 7. Configure your build to run SonargraphBuild **prior** to the SonarQube scanner.